drhsqlite/pikchr/doc/purpose.md

 What Pikchr is <u>not</u>:

   *  Pikchr is not intended for marketing graphics.
-Pikchr deliberate avoids artsy features.
-It strives to convey information in a dry and mathematical style.
-The objective of Pikchr is to convey truth, not emotion.
+Pikchr strives to present information in a dry and mathematical style.
+     The objective of Pikchr is to convey truth, not feeling.

   *  Pikchr is not intended for generating charts and graphs.
 It could perhaps be used for this.
 One might propose extensions to make it more